TyphoonMC/TyphoonLimbo/README.md

 ```

 #### Security concerns
-TyphoonLimbo may actually be used behind a Bungeecord proxy.
+TyphoonLimbo may be used behind a Bungeecord proxy.